FOSSEE/venturial/README.md

 # Venturial: A GUI for OpenFOAM

-Venturial is a GUI application (as a Blender addon) that alleviates the effort to construct OpenFOAM cases.
+Venturial, a Blender addon is a GUI application that alleviates the effort to construct OpenFOAM cases.

-1. It provides a homogenous user interface to create a geometry and graphically manipulate OpenFOAM dictionary templates.
+1. It provides a homogenous user interface to create geometries and graphically manipulate OpenFOAM dictionary templates.
 2. It uses Blender as a development platform and the blender-python (bpy) API as the primary dependency of Venturial-tools.
 3. It has an in-built tutorial and documentation tool to quickly learn its usage.

-Venturial seeks to promote heuristic learning of OpenFOAM for newcomers and provides convenient tools to boost the productivity of experienced OpenFOAM users.
-It provides an expedient workflow to solve fluid-flow problems through Venturial-tools that automate the cumbersome process of OpenFOAM case definition.
-They can encompass a variety of CFD problems, from the simple cavity flow case to flow around a cylinder with a slit.
-The basic Venturial-tools systematically introduce OpenFOAM fundamentals with minimal prerequisites.
+Venturial seeks to promote heuristic learning of OpenFOAM for newcomers and consists convenient tools to boost the productivity of OpenFOAM users.
+It provides an expedient workflow to generate OpenFOAM cases through Venturial-tools that automate OpenFOAM's case definition process without diminishing user control.
+The basic Venturial-tools systematically introduce fundamentals of OpemFOAM with minimal prerequisites.
 It is suggested that newcomers visit Venturial's usage tutorials.

 Venturial is inspired from [reynolds-blender](https://github.com/dmsurti/reynolds-blender), a reference implementation of [reynolds](https://github.com/dmsurti/reynolds).
 It is among the open-sourced software products built by the [FOSSEE](https://fossee.in/) project at [IIT Bombay](https://www.iitb.ac.in/) and managed by [CFD-FOSSEE Team](https://cfd.fossee.in/home).
 Venturial is presently under development and we hope to create a stable release soon.
 If you wish to contribute to Venturial or be a part of the development team, then reach out to us at contact-cfd@fossee.in.